hazardgoat/package_template/README.md

 ## Key Details
 - Creates new package template on user's Desktop
-- Package template is setup for stand-alone installation
+- New package template is setup for stand-alone installation
-- Package is run using an alias of the new package name
+- New package is run using an alias of the package name

 ## Operation
-Example:
+Example terminal command:
 `package_template --name test_package`

 ## Options